Health Equity & Health Disparities

 Additionally, MORH/AHEC seeks representatives and participants from high risk and underserved communities (Montana tribes, disability advocacy groups, LGBTQ+ serving agencies/associations, and others) to share strategies and best practices for improving health equity.

 The Health Equity Task Force will conduct its work through a regional structure, engaging the five regional Area Health Education Center offices.
-Our goal is to develop a toolkit for supporting and building health equity for underserved and high risk population across our state.
+Our goal is to develop a toolkit for supporting and building health equity for underserved and high risk populations across our state.

 We welcome additional participation.